COSC-499-W2023/year-long-project-team-1/app/web/cypress/README.md

 -   Does the test evaluate a Server Component, Server Action, or API route?
 (Use **Cypress**)
 -   Does the test evaluate multiple components and their interactions?
 (Use **Cypress**)
 -   Does the test evaluate a single, non-dependent client component?
-(Use **Jest**)
+(You _can_ use Jest but it makes more sense to use **Cypress** since some components _must_ be tested there)
 -   Are you testing a utility function or custom support library?
 (Use **Jest**)

 Usually we only spin up a server to perform an inregration or E2E test, but since even testing one Server Component requires a server, you can think of this as a special kind of component test.

 ### Coverage Testing

-Coverage tests are run with Jest.
+Coverage tests are only run with Jest.
+In order to run coverage tests in Cypress, we must first "instrument" our code, which allows calls to be tracked.
+This is not natively supported by Cypress, but there are options for manual integration.
+However, server-level Next.js uses some features that are not able to be instrumented, so we cannot get a coverage report for many of our React components.